hurricanemark/json-server/README.md

 # How Developers Done It

-Let assume you have created a git branch to work on an assigned feature.
+Let's assume you have created a git branch to work on an assigned feature.
 We will skip that and jump right into this topic of subtask development.

 There are two separate code bases in this repo.  `JSON_SERVER` and `CHARTS`.

 The first is a simplified backend server and the second is a browser (client) app.

 Often, engineering tasks are broken into subtasks.
-A subtask small enough that the engineer can quickly setup an ecosystem for it.
+Each subtask should be small enough that the engineer can quickly setup an ecosystem for it.

 This is a development senario where the engineer is tasked with developing the front-end, interfacing the `chart.js` library.
 She needs real-time sample datapoints for the charts.